tgfrerer/ofxPlaylist/Readme.md

 ## Use:

 Keyframes tween from value a variable holds at the moment the Keyframe is reached to an absolute target value.
-Assuming you'd want to tween a float xPos from a randomly assigned value to 0.f, here's a mockup:
+Assuming you'd want to tween a float xPos to a randomly assigned target value, here's a mockup:

 <pre>